 Configuration Property Name Description Example Value Mandatory/Optional/ Conditional HDP directory HDP installation directory d:\hdp Mandatory Log directory HDP's operational logs are written to this directory on each cluster host.
 Ensure that you have sufficient disk space for storing these log files. d:\hadoop\logs Mandatory Data directory HDP data will be stored in this directory on each cluster node.
-You can add multiple comma-separated data locations for multiple data directories. d:\hdp\data Mandatory Namenode data directory Determines where on the local filesystem the HDFS name node should store the name table (fsimage).
-You can add multiple comma-separated data locations for multiple data directories. d:\hdpdata\hdfs Mandatory node data directory Determines where on the local filesystem an HDFS data node should store its blocks.
-You can add multiple comma-separated data locations for multiple data directories. d:\hdpdata\hdfs Mandatory --------------------- -- ----------------- -----------
+You can add d:\hdp\data Mandatory

+Configuration Property Name Description Example Value Mandatory/Optional/ Conditional multiple comma-separated data locations for multiple data directories.
+Name node data directory Determines where on the local file system the HDFS name node should store the name table (fsimage).
+You can add multiple comma-separated data locations for multiple data directories. d:\hdpdata\hdfs Mandatory Data node data directory Determines where on the local file system an HDFS data node should store its blocks.
+You can add multiple comma-separated data locations for multiple data directories. d:\hdpdata\hdfs Mandatory
-- 2. To choose single- or multi-node deployment, select one of the following: - Configure Single Node installs all cluster nodes on the current host; the hostname fields are pre-populated with the name of the current computer (see Quick Start for Single Node Installation). - Configure Multi Node creates a property file, which you can use for cluster deployment or to manually install a node (or subset of nodes) on the current computer. - 3.
-Specify whether or not you want to delete existing HDP data.

-If you want to delete existing HDP data, select Delete existing HDP data and supply the hadoop user password in the field immediately below.
-(You can either shield the password while entering it or select Show to show it.)

-- 4. Mandatory: Enter the password for the hadoop super user (the administrative user).
+- 2. To choose single- or multi-node deployment, select one of the following: - Configure Single Node installs all cluster nodes on the current host; the host name fields are pre-populated with the name of the current computer.
+For information on installing on a single-node cluster, see the Quick Start Guide for Installing HDP for Windows on a Single-Node Cluster. - Configure Multi Node creates a property file, which you can use for cluster deployment or to manually install a node (or subset of nodes) on the current computer. - 3.
+Specify whether or not you want to delete existing HDP data. - If you want to delete existing HDP data, select Delete existing HDP data and supply the hadoop user password in the field immediately below.
+(You can either shield the password while entering it or select Show to show it.) - 4.
+Mandatory: Enter the password for the hadoop super user (the administrative user).
 This password enables you to log in as the administrative user and perform administrative actions.
 Password requirements are controlled by Windows, and typically require that the password include a combination of uppercase and lowercase letters, digits, and special characters. - 5.
 Specify component-related values: